SixLabors/docs/articles/imagesharp.drawing/transformsandcomposition.md

 ```csharp
 Matrix4x4 transform = new(Matrix3x2.CreateRotation(angle, center));
 ```

+When more than one 2D operation is needed, compose the `Matrix3x2` expression first and wrap the final result in `Matrix4x4`.
+Keeping the 2D operations together makes order explicit and avoids hand-written matrix values for ordinary scale, rotate, skew, and translate cases.

 Use the full `Matrix4x4` form when you need transforms that cannot be expressed by `Matrix3x2`, such as perspective-style projection.
 The canvas, path, text, brush, image, and WebGPU paths all carry the same transform type, so code can move between CPU drawing, retained scenes, and GPU rendering without changing the public drawing model.